 However, we have put together basic guidelines to give you an idea of which weights tend to work well based on our experience, as well as feedback we’ve received from our weighted blanket users.

 As a general rule, weighted blankets should be sized to the body — not a bed.

-Weighted Blankets for Elementary Age Children - For children between the ages of 6 and 12, we recommend a size Medium weighted blanket.
+Weighted Blankets for Elementary Age Children - how heavy should a weighted blanket be for a child?
+For children between the ages of 6 and 12, we recommend a size Medium weighted blanket.
+The Medium measures 38 inches by 62 inches.
 To calculate the appropriate weight, use 10 percent of the child’s body weight plus two pounds.